Helping one of Canada's oldest architecture firms take their next leap forward

 Logo & Light

-In collaboration with the firm’s staff, and inspired by a formative essay written by the studio’s founders, we developed a brand position based on the vision that great architecture transcends the basic functional aspects of a building.
+In collaboration with the firm’s staff, and inspired by a formative essay written by the studio’s founders, we developed a position based on the vision that great architecture transcends the basic functional aspects of a building.
 To visualize this idea we created an unconventional logo using photography, projection, and refracted light.

 Beauty & Basics

-Frontier designed a visual identity based on the newly established brand position.
+Frontier designed a visual identity based on the newly established position.
 Strong typography and captivating project imagery were paired with a series of black-and-white gradients that expand upon the mark’s representation of light and form.
 Frontier also designed and developed the firm’s new website, establishing a platform to recontextualize its work and message.